attackingzcash/attackingzcash.github.io/anonset/index.md

   * Why doesn't Zcash provide these stats in real-time?

-The author proposes they realize it would be too depressing to see how small their anonset is, after four years.
-This is why Josh Swihart lies with statistics and tells investors whatever they want to hear.
+The author proposes they realize it would bad for marketing to broadcast how small their anonset is, after four years.
+This is why Josh Swihart lies with statistics and tells investors whatever they want to hear, including only showing some statistics which put Zcash in a positive light.

   * Is Josh Swihart commiting financial fraud by knowingly misrepresenting ZEC mainnet statistics?